-Key marine species habitat areas identified within the TMAA that were considered for mitigation include biologically important areas identified by Ferguson et al. (2015) for North Pacific right whale feeding and gray whale migration, NMFS-proposed critical habitat for humpback whales, and a fishery area important for Native Alaska tribes.
-Discussion of one key habitat located adjacent to the TMAA, NMFS-designated critical habitat for Steller sea lions, is also included in this section because as described in Section 5.4.1.4 (Steller Sea Lions), the critical habitat would have been located within the TMAA absent mitigation to modify the TMAA boundaries.
-These habitat areas are described in the sections below and shown in Figure 5.4-2.
+The boundary of the WMA was configured to avoid overlap and potential impacts on critical habitats, biologically important areas, marine mammal migration routes, and primary fishing grounds.
+Therefore, the Navy focused its mitigation area analysis on habitat areas within the TMAA.
+Key marine species habitat areas identified within the TMAA that were considered for mitigation include biologically important areas identified by Ferguson et al. (2015) for North Pacific right whale feeding and gray whale migration; NMFS-designated critical habitat for humpback whales; foraging, maturation, and migration habitats for ESA-listed salmonids; a fishery area important for Alaska Native tribes; and foraging habitat for ESA-listed short-tailed albatross.
+Discussion of one key habitat located adjacent to the TMAA, NMFS-designated critical habitat for Steller sea lions, is also included in this section because as described in

+Section 5.4.1.4 (Steller Sea Lions), the critical habitat would have been located within the TMAA absent mitigation to modify the TMAA boundaries.
+These habitat areas are described in the sections below and shown in Figure 5-2.

 The purpose of developing mitigation areas is to avoid or reduce potential impacts on key areas of biological or ecological importance; therefore, not all marine species or areas with known marine species occurrence are discussed in the sections below.
 For example, although blue whales have been detected seasonally in the GOA, the best available science does not indicate that any particular area within the TMAA serves as a key area of biological importance for this species.